Skip to content

 Metric Conversion

-To update the Alternate units, you will export the database to Excel, in the line item tab, you will fill in the data in the Alternate Unit column and then reimport the spreadsheet.
+To update the Alternate units, you will export the database to Excel.
+Then, in the Line Item tab of the spreadsheet, you will fill in the Alternate Unit column accordingly and then reimport the spreadsheet.